canmike/boundary-loss/README.md

-# boundary-loss
+# BoundaryLoss
-PyTorch implementation of BoundaryLoss from paper "Boundary loss for highly unbalanced segmentation (Kervadec et al.)".
+This is an unofficial PyTorch implementation of ["Boundary loss for highly unbalanced segmentation".](https://arxiv.org/abs/1812.07032)

 Resources:
 - https://github.com/LIVIAETS/boundary-loss